-Havana's oldest church (c.
-1638) was built by Afro-Cubans who were brought to the island as slaves but who later bought their freedom, a common phenomenon in Cuba.
+Havana's oldest church (circa 1638) was built by Afro-Cubans who were brought to the island as slaves but who later bought their freedom, a common phenomenon in Cuba.
 Fittingly, today it's the only church in the city authorized to grant political asylum.
 Its interior has several notable paintings; notice especially the representation of a seated, post-Crucifixion Christ on the right wall.
 The crypt under the left of the altar contains catacombs.
 The three-story belfry to the left of the church is one of La Habana Vieja's tallest towers.

-Calle Acosta 161, esquina de Calle de Cuba, Havana, Cuba
+Calle Acosta 161, esq. de Calle de Cuba, Havana, 10100, Cuba